Genomon-Project/paplot-doc/howto_mat.rst

 .. image:: image/mut_operation2_2.PNG
   :scale: 100%

-1. axis-X sort
+1. Axis-X sort
 ---------------

 Change the order of the horizontal axis.

  - none ...
-Do not sort
+Default order
- - ASC ... ascending order
+ - ASC ...
+Ascending order
- - DESC ... descending order
+ - DESC ...
+Descending order

-It can sort by the following elements, and it can sort multiple.
+It can sort by the following elements (allowing for multiple key ordering):

-:SampleID: Sort by name of sample
+:SampleID: Sort by the name of samples
 :Mutation num.: Number of mutations per sample
 :Genes: Number of mutations per gene.
 After selecting either ASC/DESC, select the Gene name from the list box next to it and click the [add sort key] button.
 :automatic Gantt-chart: